Striated Regularity for the Euler Equations: Propagation of striated regularity of vorticity in 2D

 The bound on $\norm{Y_\eps}_{C^\al}$ in terms of $V_\eps(t)$ in \cref{S:Refinedgradueps} also involves $\norm{K * \dv(\omega_\eps Y_\eps)}_{C^\al}$, but this is bounded in terms of $V_\eps(t)$ easily by \cref{L:RegularitywY,P:EquivalentConditions}.
 This, in turn, yields the bounds on all the other quantities, as in \crefrange{e:MainBoundsgradu}{e:IYBound}.

 It remains, however, to show that the sequence of approximate solutions converge to a solution in a manner such that \crefrange{e:MainBoundsgradu}{e:IYBound} hold.
-A convergence argument is given in \cite{C1998}, and we need not reproduce it here.
-We will, however, describe in \cref{S:Convergence} the role that assuming $\dv \Cal{Y}_0 \in C^\al$ plays in the convergence argument, for this is a somewhat subtle point.
+Such an argument is given in \cite{C1998}; we restrict ourselves to describing in \cref{S:Convergence} the role that assuming $\dv \Cal{Y}_0 \in C^\al$ plays in the convergence argument, for this is a somewhat subtle point.

-\Ignore{ For most of the proof, we will develop estimates for a single, abitrary element, $Y_0$, of the family of vector fields, $\Cal{Y}_0$.
-The estimates we obtain will be uniform over $\Cal{Y}_0$, and only in one step toward the very end of the proof (see \cref{e:VepsBound}) will we combine the estimates for all $Y_0 \in \Cal{Y}_0$.

-The proof hinges on the transport equation for $Y_\eps$ in \cref{e:YTransportAlmost} and the identity in \cref{C:graduCor}.
-Together, they allow us to relate the four quantities,

-A bound on $Q_4$ comes essentially for free via \cref{L:RegularitywY,P:EquivalentConditions}, so we may as well take it as given.
-From \cref{e:YTransportAlmost} we obtain a bound on $Q_3$ in terms of $Q_1$, and from \cref{C:graduCor} we obtain a bound on $Q_1$ in terms of $Q_2$ and $Q_3$.
-Obtaining these estimates will occupy \crefrange{S:EstimationGraduAndY}{S:EstYR}, and will also involve estimates on the flow map $\eta_\eps$.

-At this point, we could close the estimates if we could obtain a bound on $Q_2$ in terms of $Q_3$.
-This is the subject of \cref{S:Refinedgradueps}, which will lead in \cref{S:ClosingWithGronwall} to a bound on $Q_2$ in terms of itself.
-Once we have a bound on $Q_2$, we easily obtain a bound on $Q_1$ and $Q_3$.
-In \cref{S:Convergence}, we show that in the limit as $\eps \to 0$ we obtain, in fact, all of the estimates stated in \crefrange{e:MainBoundsgradu}{e:IYBound}.